dragon-mobile/picow_ssr_control/README.md

 Please note that this project has a [Contributor Covenant Code of Conduct].
 By participating in this project you agree to abide by its terms.

+All intentionally contributed hardware will be considered to be contributed under the [CERN] license without any additional terms or conditions.

-All intentionally contributed code will be considered to also be contributed under a [MIT]  license without any additional terms or conditions.
+All intentionally contributed code will be considered to be contributed under a [MIT] license without any additional terms or conditions.
 Please include your information in a comment on all code files for the copyright etc.